sivahuang77/citrux-cli/docs/core/index.md

-# Gemini CLI core
+# Citrux CLI core

-Gemini CLI's core package (`packages/core`) is the backend portion of Gemini CLI, handling communication with the Gemini API, managing tools, and processing requests sent from `packages/cli`.
-For a general overview of Gemini CLI, see the [main documentation page](../index.md).
+Citrux CLI's core package (`packages/core`) is the backend portion of Gemini CLI, handling communication with the Gemini API, managing tools, and processing requests sent from `packages/cli`.
+For a general overview of Citrux CLI, see the [main documentation page](../index.md).

 ## Navigating this section